 The Office of the Vice Provost for Undergraduate Education works to provide opportunities and pathways for students to be active and engaged in their studies, both inside and outside the classroom.

-Freshman and Transfer Seminars (UFSP 100 and UUNI350)
+Freshman Seminars (UFSP 100)

-Helps incoming students understand the academic expectations at UAlbany through e-mails and our "UA-UKnow: What you really need to know!" website.
+Incoming students better understand academic expectations at UAlbany through e-mails and our "UAlbany-UKnow: What you really need to know!" website.